lucabol/University/Readme.md

     - [ShutdownOnIdleV2](Src/Shutdown%20scripts/ShutdownOnIdleV2.ps1): This script shutdowns the machine if the user hasn't been active.

 - [Simplifies JS portal contains the files needed to set a simplified portal for the students to claim a VM in an easier way](Src/SimplifiedJSPortal)

+## Creating the appropriate Azure credential file to run the scripts from command line
+In 'powershell' do the following:

+    Login-AzureRmAccount
+    Set-AzureRmContext -SubscriptionId "XXXXX-XXXX-XXXX"
+    Save-AzureRMProfile -Path "$env:APPDATA\AzProfile.txt"

+This saves the credentials file in the location on disk where the script look for by default.